 Find a medical provider on the Political Subdivision Workers' Compensation Alliance Website.
 This is not necessary for emergency treatment.
 You may only choose a doctor from the list designated as "Treating."
 Specialists may not be chosen as treating doctors without approval from your adjuster.

 Your employer will give you a copy of the Employee Notice of Alliance Requirements.
 Sign and return it to your employer.

 Find a pharmacy near you on the Optum website.
 You may receive medication before the Fund has received your claim.
 Ask your employer for the First Fill Card to present at the pharmacy for your first prescription.

 You do not have to pay taxes on your workers' compensation benefits, so you will not receive a W2.

-If you would like to learn more about workers’ compensation, you may want to review these additional resources from the Texas Department of Insurance:
+To learn more about workers’ compensation, visit the Texas Department of Insurance.